Small Language Models are the Future of Agentic AI: Position Arguments

 \item \textbf{Salesforce xLAM-2-8B.} The 8bn model achieves state-of-the-art performance on tool calling despite is relatively modest size, surpassing frontier models like GPT-4o and Claude 3.5~\cite{zhang2024xlam}. \end{itemize}

-Note that on top of competitive off-the-shelf performance, the reasoning capabilities of SLMs can be enhanced at inference time with self-consistency, verifier feedback, or tool augmentation --- e.g., Toolformer (6.7bn) outperforms GPT-3 (175bn) via API use~\cite{toolformer2023}, and 1-3bn models have rivaled 30bn+ LLMs on math problems via structured reasoning~\cite{zhou2022leasttomost}.
+Note that on top of competitive off-the-shelf performance, the reasoning capabilities of SLMs can be enhanced by light-weight selective finetuning \cite{lore2024large} or at inference time with self-consistency, verifier feedback, or tool augmentation --- e.g., Toolformer (6.7bn) outperforms GPT-3 (175bn) via API use~\cite{toolformer2023}, and 1-3bn models have rivaled 30bn+ LLMs on math problems via structured reasoning~\cite{zhou2022leasttomost}.

 In sum, with modern training, prompting, and agentic augmentation techniques, capability --- not the parameter count --- is the binding constraint.
 SLMs now supply sufficient reasoning power for a substantial portion of agentic invocations, making them not just viable, but comparatively more suitable than LLMs for modular and scalable agentic systems.